Random fields and the geometry of Wiener space: Applications

-Now replacing $G$ and $H$ by $\nabla f$ and $(\nabla^2f,f)$ respectively, and $B$ by $D_k\times [u,\infty)$, where $D_k$ is the space of $m\times m$ matrices with index $k$, we can obtain a formula for the expected value of $\mu_k$ as defined above.
-However, in order to use the above theorem for our purpose, we first need to check the regularity conditions involved in the above theorem.
-Conditions $(i)$ and $(ii)$ are consequences of Theorem \ref{theorem:field:properties}, whereas condition $(iii)$ is a simple consequence of the Sobolev smoothness of the random fields $f$ (cf. \cite{Malliavin} or \cite{Nualart-book}), and $(v)$ is trivially satisfied due to the smoothness of the field.
-Finally for conditions $(iv)$, we shall state the following result from \cite{Nualart:Zakai}.
+Now using the \textit{expectation metatheorem} (Theorem $11.2.1$ of \cite {RFG}), and replacing~$G$ and $H$ by $\nabla f$ and $(\nabla^2f,f)$, respectively, and $B$ by $D_k\times[u,\infty)$, where~$D_k$ is the space of $m\times m$ matrices with index $k$, we can obtain a formula for the expected value of $\mu_k$ as defined above.
+However, in order to use this result for our purpose, we must also check the conditions involving conditional densities, for which we refer to Theorem $4.1$ of \cite {NualartZakai}.
+Thus, using these results, we can write